derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-25/02/2026 17:06:19 : 3 Database Admins walked into a NoSQL bar.
+26/02/2026 16:56:40 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How many programmers does it take to change a lightbulb?
-None, that's a hardware problem.
+I would tell you a joke about UDP, but you would never get it.
 <!-- replace-with-joke ends -->